shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab03_Agent_Collab.md

 ## Scenario

 Your organization provides billing and customer support on the Circuit Boards and other electronic products that it manufactures.
 With more and more new agents coming on board, your organization is looking for more ways to help newer agents solve customer problems faster.
 One way that they have identified how to do this by providing more collaboration options for their agents.
 Since they use Microsoft Teams, they have decided to leverage the collaboration capabilities available between Microsoft Teams and Dynamics 365.

 Throughout this lab, you will configure the different collaboration features available.
-Upon successful completion of the lab, you will have performed the
+Upon successful completion of the lab, you will have performed the following:
-following:

--   Enabled the Embedded Teams Collaboration features
+-   Enabled the Embedded Teams Collaboration features.

--   Enabled the Case Swarming Feature
+-   Enabled the Case Swarming Feature.
 -   Configured the Case Swarming Capabilities.

 ## Exercise 1: Enable the necessary collaboration features in your environment

 Before your agents can begin collaborating with subject matter experts at your organization, you will need to ensure that you have enabled the necessary features in your environment.

 ### Task 1: Enable collaboration features